-Carbon dioxide Capture and Storage (CCS) has been identified by the European authorities as one of the technologies that we need to implement to reduce CO2 emissions: "Various forms of low carbon energy sources, their supporting systems and infrastructure, including smart grids, passive housing, carbon capture and storage, advanced industrial processes and electrification of transport (including energy storage technologies) are key components which are starting to form the backbone of efficient, low carbon energy and transport systems after 2020."
+Carbon dioxide Capture and Storage (CCS) has been identified by the European authorities as one of the technologies that we need to implement to reduce CO2 emissions:

+"Various forms of low carbon energy sources, their supporting systems and infrastructure, intcluding smart grids, passive housing, carbon capture and storage, advanced industrial processes and electrification of transport (including energy storage technologies) are key components which are starting to form the backbone of efficient, low carbon energy and transport systems after 2020."

 (A Roadmap for moving to a competitive low carbon economy in 2050).
-This approach has been confirmed, with regard to CCS, by the European Parliament resolution on CCS of 14 January 2014.